Tara (Hindu goddess)

 Tārā is the Hindu goddess of felicity and sanguineness.
-She is also the consort of Hindu god Brihaspati, the god of planet Jupiter.
+She is also known as the "Wisdom Goddess" in Nepal and Tibet.
+Tara is the consort of Hindu god Brihaspati, the god of planet Jupiter.
 According to some Puranas, Tara sired or mothered a child named Budha, the god of Mercury through Chandra and had a son named Kacha through Brihaspati.

 Story

-Tara was the wife of Brihaspati, the guru of Devas.
-According to historians, it is mentioned as her husband spent most of his time with the problems and matters of Devas, she felt being ignored by her husband.
+According to the Devi Bhagvata Purana and Padma Purana, Tara was the wife of Brihaspati, the guru of Devas.
+As her husband spent most of his time with the problems and matters of Devas, she felt ignored by her husband.
 One day, Chandra, the moon god visited Brihaspati.
 There he saw Tara and was captivated by her beauty.
-Chandra used Hypnosis on Tara.
+Tara also fell for Chandra due to his beautiful form, and the two ran away.

-Brihaspati was infuriated and demanded Chandra to return his wife.
+Brihaspati, lovesick and infuriated, demanded Chandra to return his wife.
 Chandra told Brihaspati that Tara was happy and satisfied with him.
-He told that how can an old man be husband of a young woman.
+He enquired as to how an old man could be the husband of a young woman.
 This made Brihaspati more annoyed and he warned Chandra for battle.
 Indra and other Devas gathered to fight a war.
 Chandra was not ready to give Tara back and he took help from the Asuras and their preceptor, Sukra.
 The Devas were assisted by Shiva and his companions.
-Devas and Asura were about to fight a war, but Brahma, the creator god, stopped them and convinced Chandra to return Tara.
-In some versions, Shiva stopped the war.
+Devas and Asura were about to fight a war, but Brahma, the creator god, stopped them and convinced Chandra to return Tara, who came back pregnant.

-After some time, Brihaspati found out that Tara was pregnant and questioned her who the father of the child was.
-But Tara remained silent.
-After the boy was born, both Chandra and Brihaspati claimed to be his father.
-Tara revealed it was Chandra's son.
-The boy was named Budha.